 Is Bluetooth worth it?

 If you consider all the pros that Bluetooth comes with, then it is hands down worth implementing into your car audio system.
-More so than that, there are many options you can employ to upgrade it into your car stereo system.
+More so than that, there are many options you can employ to upgrade it to your car stereo system.